-SUBJECT: Title IX Policy Update and First Read for Approval
+SUBJECT: Title IX Policy Update for Second Read

 New Title IX regulations and policy have been issued by the federal government for public schools across the country.
 The new policy regulation states that school boards need to approve the draft policy by August 14, 2020.